Steps Involved in Getting Married

-Step 2.
 If you decide to book me to conduct your wedding you can complete the online booking form and pay a non-refundable deposit.
-Once the deposit is paid a 'Marriage Kit' including 2 booklets (an 18 page information book and 58 page book of ideas and sample ceremonies) is sent to you with heaps of useful information.
+Once the deposit is paid a ‘Marriage Kit’ including a 60 page book of ideas and sample ceremonies is sent to you with heaps of useful information.

 In the kit is a “Notice of Intended Marriage ” together with a request for other information/documentation.
 This Notice must be lodged with me one month before the wedding date.
 Do not complete the back of this form (Page 4) until we next meet, or you have it witnessed by another appropriate person who is listed on the back of the form as being able to witness your signatures.

 Complete the front of the form and bring this with you to our next meeting.
 At the time of signing, I will need to view your ID and Proof of Date and Place of Birth (kit advises what type of ID is required) along with documentation if either party has been previously married.
 (You must provide evidence of how the marriage ended, usually a Certificate of Divorce in the case of divorce, or a death certificate if a previous partner is deceased).
 The Divorce certificate has changed names quite a few times so your certificate may be called something different – eg Decree Absolute.

 We will discuss your requirements for the ceremony and I can loan any resources required.
 Music is more than likely being discussed now as well as poetry etc.

 Forward your answers to the questionnaire that we have gone through during our meetings along with any idea you may have on the ceremony.